sdushantha/recycle-bin-themes/README.md

 *Credits: https://reddit.com/r/pcmasterrace/comments/uvtdbx/cat_bin/i9nn1pq/*

+## Changing icons using script
+1. Clone or download repository

+2. Navigate to script directory and open seticons.bat file as an administrator

+3. Input name of the desired theme, paying attention to spelling

+4. press enter and enjoy (sometimes it may be required to restart pc)

 ## Contribution
 1. Fork the repo
 2. Make directory with the name of your icon theme, inside the `themes` directory.
 Make sure to have the following file structure: